• Skip to primary navigation

 7) M1 Garand:

 I’m not exactly a history buff.
 But, I do come from the frame of mind that history should never be forgotten.
 I also feel as though history’s tools, in this case an M1 Garand chambered in the venerable 30-06 should be preserved for all generations.
-This rifle was described as some, to be the reason why we won WWII.

 8) Tommy Gun:

 Brownells sometimes get the semi-autos in stock, but that’s not really what I’m talking about.
-Still, even the semi’s are cool.
+Still, even the semis are cool.

 9) Lever Action .45-70:

 You haven’t lived until you’ve caused some internal shoulder bleeding (in the form of a bruise) from the brass butt of a Henry, Lever Action rifle chambered in .45-70.
 Big, slow projectiles are where it’s at if you need one rifle to take a majority of big game for dinner.
-Bullet weights start in the 325 grain area, and go up to 540.
-Of course, the major player and most popular is the 405 grain projectile, which was the original weight offered.

 10) Brown Bess:

 Flintlock muskets were an evolutionary step to where we’re at right now in the gun industry.
 The Brown Bess is a great example of something from firearms history.
-There are many different variations, and I don’t have specific one for this list, because there are Short Land Pattern, Mortimer Models, India Patterns, etc. If you can get one, and it’s safe to fire, go for it.
-This, by the way, is another one on my own personal bucket list.
+There are many different variations, and I don’t have a specific one for this list, because there are Short Land Pattern, Mortimer Models, India Patterns, etc. If you can get one, and it’s safe to fire, go for it.

 11) FN P90: